 Alfred Vanderbilt also built for himself a ‘boys clubhouse” in the woods that he called “The Wigwam” This is where he and his male friends went to play cards, drink and smoke and in general, hang out, and do guy things.
 An early man-cave of sorts.
 This building is also used for guest accommodations.

 All these buildings and the associated elegant lifestyle in the woods required the help of extensive staff.
 In its heyday, the ratio of staff to guests was said to be six to one.
 The staff had their own set of buildings in the Upper Complex, tucked away, out of site, uphill and through the woods.

 The staff complex is large, and besides the men’s house for accommodations, it also included a blacksmith shop, a school, hen houses and poultry yards, an ice house, a hog pen, a cow barn, and many other buildings needed to provide the illusion of a simple, rustic experience without losing any of the luxuries the Vanderbilts and their guests were used to.

-Besides the lectures and tours, the Illusions of Roughing It program also had quite a bit of free time to enjoy the recreational opportunities offered in camp.
+There are a variety of activities and recreational opportunities offered in camp.
 My friend and I took the time to go canoeing one afternoon.
-Despite it being overcast, canoeing on the calm lake was like gliding through a crytal clear mirror.
+Despite it being overcast, canoeing on the calm lake was like gliding through a crystal clear mirror.
 The rocks, trees and buildings were clearly reflected and provided endless photo ops.